-Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or TOTTII. form may be downloaded from MDH Laboratory website).
-Indicate specimen type using the "Specimen Code" on form.
-Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal rackaging and Shipping. conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
-Refer to current Federal regulations for specific shipping requirements.
-Transport Conditions: After collection, place specimen immediately on ice or in the refrigerator and transport on Transport Conditions. ice to the laboratory.
-Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results specimen rejection criteria. and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
-A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care. • Unlabeled or improperly labeled specimen omabeled of improperty labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions - mappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability: Monday through Friday Results and Interpretation: Positive Culture: Haemophilus ducreyi present.
+Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
+A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
+Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate specimen collection device for requested test Illegible or no patient information on the specimen Expired transport media Availability: Monday through Friday Results and Interpretation: Positive Culture: Haemophilus ducreyi present.
 A positive culture indicates infection in a patient with an ulcerative lesion.
 Mixed infections with other agents known to cause ulcerative sexually transmitted diseases are not uncommon.
 The presence of Haemophilus ducreyi does not rule out these other infections which should be considered in the evaluation of the patient.
-Reference Range: Haemophilus ducreyi not found Additional Information: False-Negative cultures can result from prior antimicrobial therapy, strain growth variability, and sample and transport techniques Purpose of Test: Diagnosis of chancroids Method: Culture Interfering Substances: Prior antimicrobial therapy Testing Site: MD Department of Health Laboratories Administration, Central Laboratory - 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: N/A
+Reference Range: Haemophilus ducreyi not found Additional Information: False-Negative cultures can result from prior antimicrobial therapy, strain growth variability, and sample and transport techniques Purpose of Test: Diagnosis of chancroids Method: CDC Genital Ulcer Disease Molecular Detection Panel - Real Time Multiplex PCR Interfering Substances: N/A Testing Site: MD Department of Health Laboratories Administration, Central Laboratory - 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: N/A